Vehicle registration plates of Turkmenistan: Diplomatic

 Diplomatic plates are blue with white characters (rendered in DIN 1451) of the form ## CD ### - where # is any digit in the range 0–9.
 The first two digits indicate the embassy to whom the vehicle belongs, whilst the remaining three are serial numbers.
 The Turkmen flag appears to the left of the plate, above the letters 'TM'.

 Foreign national

 Plates issued to foreign nationals or companies residing in Turkmenistan resemble closely those found in Azerbaijan.
 They feature black alphanumerics rendered in DIN 1451 on a yellow background, and take the form of: #H ##### (e.g. 2H 50035).

 Foreign trailers

-They feature black alphanumerics rendered in DIN 1451 on a yellow background, and take the form of: #HT ### (e.g. 2HT 5035).
+These feature black alphanumerics rendered in DIN 1451 on a yellow background, and take the form of: #HT ### (e.g. 2HT 5035).

 Government

 Government plates are green with silver characters arranged in the following format: ## ## XXX - where # is any digit between 0 and 9, and X is a letter from the Latin alphabet.
 An example of a governmental plate issued in the capital, Ashkhabad, would look like this: 00 33 AGA.
 Unusually, all the characters are rendered in the typeface formerly used on French registration plates.